 Computers and email accounts are the property of the College and are designed to assist in the performance of your work.
 You should, therefore, have no expectation of privacy in any email sent or received, whether it is of a business or personal nature.

-E-Mail
+E-Mail / Microsoft Teams

 Use and Responsibility